 "But that's water from the channel.
 Hardly seems special."
 Baran stared at the meek ripples disappearing from the end of the pier.
 The artificial waves swallowed them whole as they shadowed the whumping Dry Locks.

 "You sound like some clan elder fool trying to justify past beliefs.
 It's not just about where the water is from, it's about the flow.
-A belief that, in their opinion, ends when the Solumn river joins the Cut.
+A belief that, in their opinion, ends when the Solumn River joins the Cut.
 In my experience, water doesn't forget when it mixes, so you're at least getting a diluted effect from the real thing.
 If you believe in superstition.
 Now come on, time to get that food."

 The meal cruiser was a dinky ship tucked in the shadow of a large Emporosogn transport.
 Its fifteen foot hull carried two hanging bright knot lanterns on the bow and stern.
 The dueling light scattered over aromatic smoke rising from vents atop the main cabin.
 A small group of dregue idled nearby, accompanied by their curious suspicion, presumably waiting for their food.
 They kept a prudent distance as Romek strolled toward the cabin's sliding door with an eagerness that rivaled Vivian's restless twins on a boring day.
 He must really be hungry.
 Baran dragged behind, pulling the chains from the morning.
 Missing links left him to extrapolate the whereabouts of Dravius.
 A strange stalking aura distracted Baran, clapping him like a crest of water slapping the piers' sturdy dock.
 One that withdrew with a swiftness and finality that rivaled the undertow beneath the Dry Lock's manufactured waves.
 What the hell was that?

-"First time?"
-A ravian said, with a pressurized focus within the cramped boat kitchen.
+"First time?" a ravian asked, with a pressurized focus within the cramped boat kitchen.
 Sizzling fish ebbed with discrete bursts of air fueling a wood fired grill.
 The ravian's unusual attire included a head wrap braided around their gray-blue plumage and a sleeveless shirt with frayed edges that left the dorsal feathers in full view along up their unmarked arms.

 "Does it come with a deal?"
 Romek asked, bracing himself on the large gangway.